 Body weight and resistance of the springs are what make the carriage more or less difficult to move.
 Reformers parts are adjustable for differing body sizes and for differing levels of skill.

-One of the best things about the reformer is its versatility.
 Exercises can be done lying down, sitting, standing, pulling the straps, pushing the footbar, perched on the footbar, perched on the shoulder blocks, with additional equipment, upside down, sideways and all kinds of variations thereof.
 In other words, the reformer can train many parts and dynamics of the body in so many different ways with just one relatively sleek piece of equipment.

 What is involved in an initial private session?
 Is it just a consultation, or will I get a workout?

-Your first private session at MOVE Wellness Studios with involve a consultation and a great workout!
-You'll meet with one of our personal trainers or physical therapists, who will get to know you, your body, injuries (if any), goals and discuss a program to meet your needs.
+Your first private session at MOVE Wellness Studios will involve a consultation and a great workout!
+You’ll meet with one of our personal trainers or physical therapists, who will get to know you, your body, injuries (if any), goals and discuss a program to meet your needs.
 Typically, your trainer will offer you a few exercises that you can do at home to support your work in your session, tailored to your body’s needs.

 How often should I practice Pilates each week?